11 Things that Might Happen to Your Body if You Switch from Coffee to Tea

 You might get headaches

 Depending on how sensitive your body is to changes and how much caffeine you’re used to getting, you could feel withdrawal symptoms if you cut down during your switch from coffee to tea.
 “It usually happens when you have a significant change like cutting it out, but it could happen as well if you just cut down,” says Angelone.
 After your body gets used to the change, though, those symptoms will go away.
-Learn how to use tea to soothe everything from an upset stomach to a toothache.

 Your heartburn might get better